bunyk/blog/content/posts/edx_writing.md

 * Among/between Between involves 2 objects, among > 2
 * Everyday/Every day.
 Everyday - adjective = typical.
 Every day - when something happens.
-* mom,dad/mother,father - formal and imformal forms.
+* Mom,dad/mother,father - formal and informal forms.
-* you guys - informal.
+* You guys - informal.
 All of you - formal.
 * Infer/imply.
 Infer is act of thinking.
 Imply - meaning of something said.
-* it's/its. it's - it is.
-Its - possesive
+* It's/its.
+It's - it is.
+Its - possessive

 **Connotation** - idea or feeling that word holds in addition to main meaning (*denotation*).
 For example person that is saving money could be cheap, frugal, miserly or economical.
 Cheap and miserly have negative connotation.
 Frugal and economical - positive.